wandb/docs/docs/support/can_specify_secrets_jobsautomations_instance_api_key_wish_directly_visible.md

 tags:
    - launch
 ---
 Yes.
-The suggested way is:
+Follow these steps:

-  1. Add the secret as a vanilla k8s secret in the namespace where the runs will be created. something like `kubectl create secret -n <namespace> generic <secret_name> <secret value>`
+1. Create a Kubernetes secret in the designated namespace for the runs using the command:
+   `kubectl create secret -n <namespace> generic <secret_name> <secret_value>`

- 2. Once that secret is created, you can specify a queue config to inject the secret when runs start.
-The end users cannot see the secret, only cluster admins can.
+2. After creating the secret, configure the queue to inject the secret when runs start.
+Only cluster administrators can view the secret; end users cannot see it.